ImageMagick/Usage-Markdown/anim_basics/index.md

 A 'previous dispose animation' if you remember clears each frame to the last non-previous disposed frame, in this case the initial background canvas.
 As you can see "`-deconstruct`" returned the area that changed from one coalesced frame to the next.
-Resulting in a optimized [Overlay Animation](#overlay), that requires no special dispose setting.
+Resulting in an optimized [Overlay Animation](#overlay), that requires no special dispose setting.

 This is nowhere near as optimal as the original hand generated animation I started with, but is useful in itself.